KatanaGraph/katana/_sources/contributing/documentation.rst

 * Do not number headings of step titles in step by step guide.
 For substep sequences, use numbered bullet points under a given step title.
 * Write in the second person: "Delete your database."
+* Assertions should be kept to hidden code cells when not part of a method.
+  Enclose the assertion in an individual code cell and add `"nbsphinx": "hidden"` to that cell's metadata.

 How-to template
 ===============